Alphons Maximilian Pfyffer von Altishofen

-Alphons Maximilian Pfyffer von Altishofen (also known as Max Alphons Pfyffer; 12 October 1834, in Altishofen – 12 January 1890, in Lucerne) was a Swiss architect, hotelier and military Chief of Staff.
+Alphons Maximilian Pfyffer von Altishofen (also known as Max Alphons Pfyffer; 12 October 1834 in Altishofen – 12 January 1890 in Lucerne) was a Swiss architect, hotelier and military Chief of Staff.
 He built the Grand Hotel National, which his father-in-law owned.

 He hired César Ritz to manage it.
 His son Hans Pfyffer took over management of the hotel in 1890 after Ritz had left Lucerne for London to manage the Savoy Hotel.

+Personal life

+In 1862, Pfyffer married "Mathilde" Barbara Georgina Segesser von Brunegg (1842–1903), a daughter of Eduard Segesser von Brunegg (1811–1868) and Anna Maria Segesser von Brunegg (née von Vivis; 1817–1904), both from the Patriciate.
+They had six children;